-Now that the summer is over, it’s time to start thinking about getting your car ready for fall.
-And as the season change, so do your car’s needs.
+As summer winds down and we think about getting the kids back in school or your first days at the University of Colorado, it’s also time to start thinking about getting your car ready for fall.
+As the seasons change, so do your car’s needs.

 Now is the perfect time to focus on preventive maintenance for your vehicle.
 Give your car some attention in order to make sure that your car is ready before the cold sets in.
 Save yourself from headaches and the cost of an emergency breakdown later on by following the steps below.